 Ardmore Pancake Breakfast will be held at Lakeland Aviation, located behind the control tower at Ardmore Municipal Airport.
 For more information call (580) 388-5000 or e-mail firstname.lastname@example.org.
 Contact: Bill Holbrook.

-Oklahoma Pilots Association March Fly Away will take place in Enid at Cafe' Garcia.
-Start time for the event is 11 a.m.
+Oklahoma Pilots Association May Fly Away will take place in Bartlesville at Woolaroc Museum.
+Wheels down at 11 a.m.
 For more information, please contact Roger Walton at 405-219-5149 or e-mail email@example.com.

 Alva Regional Airport Fly-in Breakfast will take place at Alva Regional Airport.
 For more information, please call (580) 327-6778 or e-mail firstname.lastname@example.org.